Konstruktionist/fish/README.md

 * **cleanLaunchServices**
 Clean up LaunchServices to remove duplicates in the "*Open With*" menu.
 * **cpuhogs**
 Find what's hogging the CPU.
-A Top 10 list.
+Kinda like a Top 10 list.
 * **decrypt**
 Decrypt a file.
 * **down4me**